hazimmx/tesla-stock-analyzer/README.md

 # tesla-stock-analyzer
 A beginner-friendly project to estimate Tesla's fair stock value using real financial data (EPS, PER) from Yahoo Finance.
-Built with yfinance, pandas, and matplotlib.
+Built with yfinance, pandas, and matplotlib via Google Colab.

 ## Features
 - Fetches live EPS and PER data